abdel74100/discover-netlify/README.md

-# Netlify introduction

-## Instructions

-* Fork the project on your own GitHub account

-* Deploy the project on Netlify

 ## Deployment

-* Link to the website deployed on Netlify : [Link]()
+* Link to the website deployed on Netlify : [Link](https://adoring-leavitt-c26d3c.netlify.com/)